Takahia mai ra

 DID YOU KNOW?

-Project Janszoon has a wonderful team of volunteers who do everything from dune restoration and tree planting to possum trapping and kākā monitoring.
+Project Janszoon has a wonderful team of volunteers who do everything from dune restoration. weed control and tree planting to possum, rat and stoat trapping.
 Volunteering is a great way to give back and see a different side to the Abel Tasman.
 We’re always keen for an extra pair of hands.
 If you live locally and are keen to be involved get in touch.

 latest news